 40g of K2CO3 + 6g of KMnO4 in 600mL of water, then 5mL of 10% NaOH added.
 (KMnO4 takes some time to dissolve completely.
 Lazy people like me substitute it with NaMnO4 concentrated aq. solution from Aldrich).
 No heating.
 Brown spots on pink background.
 Often very sensitive but staining very disproportionate to quantity, depending on the compound.
 Fades within hours.
 Oxidizes anything with diol, C=C, reactive methylene, phenol, thiol, phosphine etc. Particularly useful for detection of tertiary amines.

 30-40g of phosphomolybdic acid in 100mL of ethanol (preferably non-denaturated).
 Good grade of phosphomolybdic acid should provide clear, bright yellow solution.
 (If there is cloudiness, let it settle and decant.)
 Light sensitive.
 On heating, blue-black spots on yellow-green.
 Good for lipids.
 Do not overheat or the background goes dark.
 Usefull for spraying but expensive as dipping-jar solution.
-I stopped using it, in favor of CAM.
+(I stopped using PMA, in favor of CAM.
+One advantage of PMA is that it is compatible with aluminium-backed TLC places whereas most other universal stains containing diluted sulfuric acid, like CAM or anisaldehyde, are not and must be used with glass TLC plates.

 40mL of conc.
 H2SO4 is added (slowly!) into ethanol 800mL, followed by acetic acid 12mL and anisaldehyde 16mL.
 Light and oxidation sensitive.
 On heating, colorfull spots on pink background.
 Color varies on the compound.
 Good for all things with active methylene, and for distinguishing closely-spaced spots on TLC by their color difference.